OmegaAOL/Firefox-3-Theme-NEW/README.md

 Tampermonkey with the "Gplex" script @ https://greasyfork.org/en/scripts/492193-gplex-old-google-frontend - old Google layout(s).
 Custom hosted frontend.
 Image previews broken.

+uBlock Origin @ https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/ - not a part of making Firefox more nostalgic, but it's vital for a Web user and really should be bundled in with Firefox at this point

 # Questions and Answers (Q&A)

 ***I don't want the Menu Bar/Bookmarks Toolbar.***